victormeloasm/NumberConversion/README.md

 This C program converts numbers from one number system to another.
 It supports a wide range of bases, from 2 to 36, allowing you to convert numbers using both digits and characters.

+It's a exercise from my professor @bernd-ulmann.
+In his words: Convert numbers from one number system into another one.
+The base b can be 2 <= b <= 36, so you can use 10 digits and 26 characters to represent numbers.
+Conversion should run from one given base into another one, so 11111111 in base 2 should be converted to 377 in base 8 etc.

 ## Features

 - Convert numbers from any base between 2 and 36.